Jarlath Regan: Organ Freeman: Leicester Square Theatre, London, 2018

 An Irishman Abroad Online Comedy Club (3 shows): Online: 2020

-The Return of The Craic Online Comedy Club: Online: 2021 (weekly)
+The Return of The Craic Online Comedy Club: Online: 2021 (continuing)

 Jarlath Regan is a very funny, very likeable Irishman.
 I was so impressed with his one-man show Organ Freeman at the 2017 Edinburgh Fringe that I saw it again in London in January 2018.
 The show centred on a very personal journey and is extremely heartfelt and very funny.
 I was delighted when I arrived at the venue that I had to queue to get in and the show was a sell-out.
 Playing to a much bigger crowd this time, Regan is a very engaging comic and what was particularly impressive was for every serious point made a punchline was not far away which kept the audience engaged, listening and amused.
 Indeed, I laughed so hard at one point, Regan pointed towards me and said ‘I recognise that laugh!’
 I met him in a pub after the show and praised him on giving us a great night out and wished him every success with the tour.
 Regan is a great storyteller and a great comedian.